Pratik007-og/Pratik007-og/README.md

 - 👋 Hi, I’m Pratik Patnaik
-- 👀 I’m interested in Full stack web development.
+- 👀 I’m interested in Full stack web development and Data Engineering.
 - 🌱 I’m currently working as a Software Engineer in Cloudera Data Platform Pvt Ltd in the Data Engineering team.
 - 📫 How to reach me : email - pratik.patnaik007@gmail.com